BrandonHe/sdl_android_guides/docs/Getting Started/Hello Sdl Android/index.md

 Open the project in [Android Studio](https://developer.android.com/studio/index.html).
 We will exclusively use Android Studio as it is the current supported platform for Android development.

 !!!
 Note
-The SDL Android Library is packaged with the Hello Sdl Android Project - you will not need to import it !!!
+The SDL Android Library is setup to use sdl_android with Gradle.
+When you clone the repository, perform a Gradle sync.
+!!!

 ### Getting Started